Will I get a genetic test?

 If you don't meet testing criteria, self funded testing can be organised.
-You can read more about the cost of self-funded testing here.
+You can read more about the cost of self-funded testing.

 If you are having treatment for cancer, make an appointment early on.
 A genetic test may change your treatment options or help you to decide on what kind of surgery to pursue.
 It usually takes 4 or 5 weeks for the labs to finalise your result.
-You want to have enough time to decide if you want to have the test and also what to do with the result.
+You want to have enough time to think things through.

 Genetic testing can't tell you if you will get cancer or not.
 But, if you were born with a genetic mutation that puts you at high risk, knowing about it means that you can take steps to reduce that risk.